mitya33/cfimp/README.md

 It's possible to specify default fallback values for your data, which will take effect if the cell is empty for that field.

-It's also possible to merge extra data with all rows.
+It's also possible to merge extra data into all rows.

 Let's say you have a field in your data, "popular", with some rows having "yes" as a value.
 For all others, with no value, you want to insert "no".
+We can accomplish this via the `dfltvals` [argument](#user-content-usage):

 ```
 npx cfimp -space:12345 -model:authors -locale:en-GB -dfltvals:popular=no
 ```

 Or let's say you want to add an extra field to all rows.
 Perhaps you meant (but forgot) to add an "age" column to your spreadsheet data before exporting it, and it so happens that, surprisingly, all the authors in your data are 51.
-We can add this via:
+We can accomplish this via the `mergevals` [argument](#user-content-usage):

 ```
 npx cfimp -space:12345 -model:authors -locale:en-GB -mergevals:age=51